Can't Stop (After 7 song)

-"Can't Stop" is a song performed by After 7, issued as the fourth single from the group's eponymous debut album.
-It is the group's highest-charting single, peaking at No. 6 on the Billboard Hot 100 in 1990.
+"Can't Stop" is a song performed by American group After 7, issued as the fourth single from the group's eponymous debut album (1989).
+The song is written and produced by L.A.
+Reid and Babyface, becoming the group's highest-charting single.
+It peaked at No. 6 on the US Billboard Hot 100 in 1990.
 The song became the group's second number-one R&B single, and peaked at No. 25 on the dance chart.

 "Can't Stop" was certified Gold by the RIAA on February 7, 1991.